Understanding this frustrating facet of human nature is key to dealing smartly with emergency situations.

 Ultimately, understanding the science may limit the impact of hazards, put less strain on government resources, foster resilient and sustainable communities and save lives.

-12 September 2022 written by Professor Syden Mishi, associate professor and acting head of Mandela University’s Department of Economics, of which Farai Mushonga is a researcher responsible for report writing and field work co-ordination
+This article appeared in The Herald (South Africa) on 12 September 2022 written by Professor Syden Mishi, associate professor and acting head of Mandela University’s Department of Economics, of which Farai Mushonga is a researcher responsible for report writing and field work co-ordination